-- You’ll continue to be able to efficiently redeem points for non-travel purchases, including grocery stores, dining, and home improvement stores
+- You’ll continue to be able to efficiently redeem points for non-travel purchases, including grocery stores, dining, home improvement stores, and eligible charities

-As a reminder, you’ll be able to redeem points at the following rates towards these purchases:
+As a reminder, you’re able to redeem points at the following rates towards these purchases:

 - If you have the Chase Sapphire Reserve® Card, you can redeem Ultimate Rewards points for 1.5 cents each towards eligible purchases